foundling/tutorials/javascript/functional_js/passing_additional_values_to_functional_methods.md

 ````

 But in a lot of practical cases, the criteria for transformation of a given data set isn't so cut-and-dry.
 Let's take `hasX` for example.
-What if this `X` that a given datum could have is something dynamic like a parameter passed in from another context?
+What if this `X` that a given datum could have is something dynamic like a parameter passed in from an outer context?
 We'd love to pass that into filter's callback but that callback only accepts a single item from the dataset at any one time and isn't something we have that sort of control over anyway.

 What are we to do?

-Well, we can always refer to that date or parameter from within the `hasX` function definition if we want to keep that variable in an outer scope.
+Well, we can always refer to that extra parameter from within the `hasX` function definition if we want to keep that variable in an outer scope.
 Here's a potential definition of `hasX` using that idea:

 ````
 const thing = 'init';